Floor Tiling Cost

 Trying to find out how much it will cost to tile a floor?

 Whether it's your kitchen, bathroom, or any other room in your home, calculating your tiling costs is easy as the tiling cost per m² is fairly standard.
 The average floor tiling cost ranges between £400 to £1,000, depending on the size of the floor.
+A larger area will require more tiles and will take longer to install, so you can also expect the labour costs to increase accordingly.

 What else does this guide contain?

-In this ultimate guide, we breakdown the prices of different tiling materials and the costs for labour, including tiler day rates, making it easy for you to determine how much a new tiled floor will cost exactly.
+In this ultimate guide, we break down the prices of different tiling materials and the costs for labour, including tiler day rates, making it easy for you to determine how much a new tiled floor will cost exactly.

 Are you ready to get a free quote?